umassdgithub/Week-6-DeckGL_MapBox_D3JS/readme.md

-# Lectuer 14
-## Using DeckGL and Mapbox + D3js to make a geospatial visualization
+# DeckGL and Mapbox + D3js to make a geospatial visualization

-### Refer to the slides for the steps description
+### Refer to the slides of Chapter 15 in myCourses for the description